algabl/206758/README.md

 # Journey Builder React Coding Challenge

+Link to video of me building this: (https://youtu.be/ICcLkrbXxbw)[https://youtu.be/ICcLkrbXxbw]

 ## Run Locally
 1. Clone this repo and the [mock server](https://github.com/mosaic-avantos/frontendchallengeserver) repo.
 2. Start the mock server